nabionix/ilionic.github.io/_posts/2013-10-26-background-image.md

 ---
 layout: post
 title: Post with a Background Image
-description: "Sample post with a background image CSS override."
+description: Sample post with a background image CSS override.
-tags: [sample post]
+tags:
+  - sample post
 image:
   background: triangular.png
+published: true
 ---

-Here be a sample post with a custom background image.
+## HELLO!!!Here be a sample post with a custom background image.
 To utilize this "feature" just add the following YAML to a post's front matter.

 {% highlight yaml %}
 image: